 Chinese wedding tea ceremony steps

-The tea ceremony for the groom's family is usually done in the morning while the ceremony for the bride is always done in the afternoon when the bride and groom have completed the bride's home visit.
+Traditionally, the tea ceremony for the groom's family is usually done in the morning, while the ceremony for the bride is always done in the afternoon when the bride and groom have completed the bride's home visit.
 Today, newly weds often decide to have just one ceremony for both sides together.
 If you're not experienced with the steps, you can follow the below tea ceremony script.

 - Communicate order of serving: The order of serving tea is very important.
 It shows how the couple respect their seniority.
 The parents will be served first, then the grandparents, grand uncles and aunts, uncles and aunts, and then elder siblings.

-- Educate on serving etiquette: Below we've listed some traditional serving etiquette.
+Educate on serving etiquette: Below we've listed some traditional serving etiquette.
 Try to include them in the procedures: